gyulanemeth/bluefox.email/comparisons/bluefox-vs-mailersend.md

 ### BlueFox Email's Analytics Focus

 BlueFox Email provides a unified analytics dashboard that consolidates critical delivery and engagement metrics in one place.
-The platform tracks sends, opens, clicks, bounce rates (with detailed classifications), complaint rates, and unsubscribes.
+The platform tracks sends, opens, clicks, bounce rates with detailed bounce type categorization (hard bounces, soft bounces, and specific failure reasons), complaint rates, and unsubscribes.

-A key advantage is the direct integration with AWS SES, which provides visibility into sender reputation metrics that are often hidden by other platforms.
-This allows technical teams to monitor their sender health directly.
+A key advantage is BlueFox Email's comprehensive tracking system, which provides visibility into sender reputation metrics that are often hidden by other platforms.
+This allows technical teams to monitor their sender health directly with actionable data.
 Real-time event tracking via webhooks enables immediate integration of performance data into other systems.
 The focus is on providing clear, actionable insights that support continuous program improvement, with consistent reporting available across all plan tiers.

 **BlueFox Email Analytics Strengths & Weaknesses:**
-- **Strengths:** Unified dashboard with core metrics and direct visibility into AWS SES sender reputation data.
+- **Strengths:** Unified dashboard with core metrics and direct visibility into comprehensive sender reputation data tracked by BlueFox Email's analytics system.
 - **Weaknesses:** Does not offer built-in e-commerce ROI or revenue tracking.
 Provides limited comparative industry benchmarking data.

 ![bluefox dashboard analytics](/assets/comparisons/bluefox-analytics.webp)